anyboxhq/browser-deputy-scripts/README.md

 1. Create a new folder under `scripts`.
 The name should be lowercased and separated by hyphen (-).

 2. Create `script-name`.md.
-Fill in name, description, Apple Script, a screenshot of script in the Settings of Browser Deputy, and a download link to the exported JSON file.
+Fill in name, description, Apple Script, and a download link to the exported JSON file.

-3. Add a PNG screenshot with the same name under the folder.

-4. Add the exported JSON file under the folder.
+3. Add the exported JSON file under the folder.

-5. Add your new script to the **Available Scripts** section of README.md.
+4. Add your new script to the **Available Scripts** section of README.md.
+Add new app section if needed.

 Go to the [`scripts`](/scripts/) folder to see the real world examples.